-Afghanistan crisis: Evacuation of Indians is government’s priority, says Centre
+Afghanistan crisis: Evacuating Indians is government’s priority, says Centre

 But India does not yet know how many of its citizens are still stuck in Afghanistan.

-The Union Ministry for External Affairs said on Thursday that its top priority now was to ensure the evacuation of Indian citizens from Afghanistan, News18 reported.
+The Union Ministry for External Affairs said on Thursday that its top priority was to ensure the evacuation of Indians from Afghanistan, News18 reported.

-However, spokesperson Arindam Bagchi noted that the Kabul airport is not presently functional.
-“We will resume our operation to evacuate people from Kabul as soon the airport service will resume,” he said, according to the Hindustan Times.
+However, spokesperson Arindam Bagchi noted that the Kabul airport is not functioning.
+“We will resume our operation to evacuate people from Kabul as soon [as] the airport service resumes,” he said, according to the Hindustan Times.

 All commercial flights were suspended at the Kabul airport on August 16, a day after the Taliban captured the city.